section-engineering-education/engineering-education/content/articles/api-with-prisma-and-node/index.md

 And with that, you just created a simple, functioning API using Node.js (Express), Postgres and PRISMA. 🙌

 ## Conclusion
 Prisma is a very powerful ORM.
-It offers alot of features out the box, but the key feature is ease os use, in comparison to other ORMs in place.
+It offers a lot of features out the box, but the key feature is ease of use in comparison to other ORMs in place.

 In this article we covered:
 - The basics of Prisma
 - How to setup Prisma and connect to Postgres
 - How to create an API to query the DB

-It is also worth noting that commands like `prisma migrate` are more powerful than demonstrated in the article, and are worth giving a good look into.
+It's also worth noting that commands like `prisma migrate` are more powerful than demonstrated in the article and are worth giving a good look into.
 You can read more about that [here](https://www.prisma.io/docs/concepts/components/prisma-migrate)

-Prisma does not support postgres alone, it supports multiple SQL databases so feel free to experiment with your favorite DB.
+Prisma does not support postgres alone.
+It supports multiple SQL databases so feel free to experiment with your favorite DB.

 Happy Coding!